Divorce and the Survivor Benefit Plan

 If a former spouse was designated as a retiree’s SBP beneficiary and remarries before age 55:

 The SBP coverage for the former spouse is suspended for the duration of their remarriage.
-Either the former spouse or the retiree needs to submit written notification of the marriage and a copy of the marriage certificate to DFAS in order for premiums to be suspended.
+Either the former spouse or the retiree must submit a written notification of the marriage and a copy of the marriage certificate to DFAS for the premiums to be suspended.
 If the remarriage also ends in divorce, the former spouse’s SBP coverage will resume.
 In this case, DFAS must be given written notification and a copy of the divorce decree.
 If the remarriage ends with the death of the former spouse’s new spouse, coverage will resume after DFAS receives notification and a copy of the death certificate.

 If the former spouse remarries after age 55, their coverage is unaffected.